 You may be shocked about how much can go wrong in your novice hands, and since you lack the training, the quality of the repair is going to be subpar at best.

-1. Following Code
+- Following Code

-As mentioned above, all material must be up to code, and they also must be installed to code.
+As mentioned above, all materials must be up to code, and they also must be installed to code.
 This means that you are going to need to invest a good chunk of time studying the regulations.
 To properly do a residential electrical job, you need to know a good bit about your state and county laws concerning code and install rules.

 Considering that electricians study for five years to acquire this knowledge, it is not a weekend job.

-1. Efficiency
+- Efficiency

 Taking your time to puzzle things out is fine when you are making your custom bird feeders, spending that much time on the electrical issue in your house isn’t typically an option.

-If you add it all up – factoring in acquiring materials, reading up on circuitry, attempting to digest code and then however long it takes you to make heads or tails of the project, typically won’t be saving you anything, money or time.
+If you add it all up – factoring in acquiring materials, reading up on circuitry, attempting to digest code, and then however long it takes you to make heads or tails of the project, typically won’t be saving you anything, money, or time.

 It is much more prudent to have a professional come in and do a same-day fix, rather than try and tinker with an issue over a couple of weeks and possibly accidentally make it worse in the process.